Critical dynamics of the directed percolation with L\'evy-driven temporally quenched disorder: Result

-To refine the determination of the critical point, we applied the bisection method to narrow the range of the transfer probability $p$.
-The results for particle density $\rho(t)$ at additional transfer probabilities are shown in Fig. \ref{f_3}(b).
-At the later stages of the finite-size system's time evolution, the differences in initial transfer probabilities become more pronounced, helping to accurately identify the critical region.
-After discarding situations where the system reaches the absorbing state after a sufficient number of time steps, we can further narrow the critical point range to $P_c\in (0.6125,0.6150)$.
-To reduce errors further, we increased the system's average by using $200$ samples of $10^4 \times 10^5$ clusters.
-At this narrower range of measurements, the results for particle density are shown in Fig. \ref{f_4}.
-At this point, auxiliary lines no longer assist in pinpointing the precise location of the critical point.
-We used an alternative method to quantify the results' reliability and accuracy.
-As shown in Fig. \ref{f_4}, we obtained the fitting goodness for $p=0.6143,0.6140,0.6137$ using power-law fitting, defined as:
+To reduce errors further, we increased the system's average by using $200$ samples of $10^4 \times 10^5$ cluster graphs.
+At this narrower range of measurements, the results for particle density are shown in Fig.~\ref{f_3}(b).
+We used a more precise method to quantify the results' reliability and accuracy.
+As shown in Fig.~\ref{f_3}(b), we obtained the fitting goodness using power-law fitting, defined as:

 where $y_a$ is the actual value of the particle density, $y_p$ is the corresponding predicted value of the fitted curve, and $y_m$ is the average of the actual values.